chef/supermarket/docs/supermarket-release-checklist.md

     - `knife ssl fetch https://<supermarket server public IP address>`
     - You can notice that inside the `.chef` directory(inside our `chef-repo`) the certificate has been downloaded in the `trusted_certs` directory with the file name: `<supermarket server IP address>.crt`

-**-----Now the setup is complete to do 2 things i.e. validating supermarket server certificate and being able to connect to the chef-server through chef-client.
-You should now be able to manage cookbooks onto chef-server using supermarket service APIs-----**
+**Now the setup is complete to do 2 things i.e. validating supermarket server certificate and being able to connect to the chef-server through chef-client.
+You should now be able to manage cookbooks onto chef-server using supermarket service APIs**

 ### Upload Cookbook